ark-lang/ark/README.md

 Alloy is a work in progress, if you would like to contribute to the creation of the language, or just give it a go, you will need a few things:

-* GCC/Clang (another compiler may work, but we test it works on these mostly)
+* GCC/Clang, other compilers may work
+* LLVM 3.4 or above, we use LLVM 3.5
 * Make

 ```bash